- 1 Top 7 Best Laptops For Programming Compared

 In searching the market to bring you the best laptop for programming available now, we’ve considered performance, ease of use, battery life and portability.
 Of course, not every laptop will suit every programmer or every use case, so we’ve selected form among full featured notebooks, netbooks, and budget minded laptops to find the best portable programming solutions for taking your work on the go.

-Our top pick and the best laptop for programming, the 14” ASUS VivoBook F510UA, comes with an 8th gen Intel core i5 1.6-3.4 GHz processor, a 1-TB hybrid hard drive, an ergonomic keyboard, 8 GB of built-in memory and both USB-C and USB 2.0 ports, making it easier to connect peripherals.
+Our top pick and the best laptop for programming in 2020, the 14” ASUS VivoBook F510UA, comes with an 8th gen Graphics Intel HD core i5 1.6-3.4 GHz processor, a 1-TB hybrid hard drive, an ergonomic keyboard, 8 GB of built-in memory and both USB-C and USB 2.0 ports, making it easier to connect peripherals.
 It also features an eye strain-reducing display and fingerprint sensor, all for a reasonable price and in a reasonably lightweight frame.

 Top 7 Best Laptops For Programming Compared